31 October 2015

 But whenever we passed young children Max would act sad, even depressed.
 I learned that, though the puppy mill owners ignored the dogs, they had grandchildren who always played with the puppies.
 So he had a special connection to children from the start and missed having them in his life.

-I took Maxwell with me to Texas when Josiah was born, to help take care of Jayna and Josiah for a few months.
+I took Maxwell with me to Texas when Josiah was born, to help take care of Jayna and Josiah for a few weeks.
 Before returning home, Jayna asked me if Max could stay there and be her dog.
 How could I say no to such a sweet girl?
 Maxwell thrived having young children in his life once again!

 This is our next Scottie, Ceilidh, during a visit to our son's home.
 The two loved romping together!